 |Whale Museum Of Samana||(809) 538-2042||Central Samana|

-Do you like discovering the historical roots of the places you visit?
-If that's the case, you might want to visit a historical site during your time in Samana.
+In case you enjoy learning about the historical roots of a foreign country, you might want to visit a historical site during your stay.

-Check out the table just below for more information on sites of historical interest in Samana.
+Review this table to find out more about sites of historical interest in Samana.

-If the concept of passing some time at the zoo sounds like fun, consider visiting Iguanario Los Tocones.
+If the thought of spending part of a day with interesting animals sounds like fun, you should visit Iguanario Los Tocones.
 Guests who pay for admission will be able to explore the exhibits and learn all there is to know about the iguanas.

 |Iguanario Los Tocones||Zoo||7.4 mi.
 Northeast of Central Samana||Hispaniola|

-Another fun idea is to visit some of the more popular area land formations.
-Fully natural attractions like these in Samana are summarized in the chart below.
+Another fun idea is to visit some of the more interesting area land formations.
+Other types of natural attractions in Samana are shown below.

 |Bay||0.8 mi.
 South of Central Samana|